 Figure 10.8 Maslow's hierarchy of needs is illustrated here.
-In some versions of the pyramid, cognitive and aesthetic needs may not be included between esteem and self-actualization.
-Others may not include self-transcendence.
+In some versions of the pyramid, cognitive and aesthetic needs are also included between esteem and self-actualization.
+Others include another tier at the top of the pyramid for selftranscendence.

 At the base of the pyramid are all of the physiological needs that are necessary for survival.
 These are followed by basic needs for security and safety, the need to be loved and to have a sense of belonging, and the need to have self-worth and confidence.
 The top tier of the pyramid is self-actualization, which is a need that essentially equates to achieving one's full potential, and it can only be realized when needs lower on the pyramid have been met.
 To Maslow and humanistic theorists, self-actualization reflects the humanistic emphasis on positive aspects of human nature.
-Maslow suggested that this is an ongoing, life-long process, and that only a small percentage of people actually achieve a self-actualized state (Francis & Kritsonis, 2006; Maslow, 1943).
+Maslow suggested that this is an ongoing, life-long process and that only a small percentage of people actually achieve a self-actualized state (Francis & Kritsonis, 2006; Maslow, 1943).